jonbarrow/Pretendo/README.md

 ### Setup (Computah):
 1. Enter the source folder (where you downloaded it to)
-2. Type `python launch.py` on your computer (subject to change, as the other two haven't responded yet)
+2. Type `python launch.py` on your computer
 3. In Fiddler, open `Tools > Options`
 4. In the `HTTPS` tab turn on HTTPS Connects
 5. Enable HTTPS decrypting